 The aim of the research was to determine the relations and influences of coordination on the result in sports climbing in women.
 The research was conducted on a sample of 11 female participants, aged 16±1.55 years, participants of the Youth World Cup in Arco-Italy 2015.
 The research was conducted by the use of 3 variables for the estimation of coordination (the obstacle course backwards in seconds - POLN, coordination with a baton - KOPA and 20 steps with a baton - 20IP), and 3 variables for the estimation of the result in sports climbing (bouldering - BOULDER, lead climbing - LEAD and speed climbing - SPEED).
-Based on the obtained results we can conclude the following: There aren't statistically significant relations between sets for the estimation of the result in sport.
+Based on the obtained results we can conclude the following: There aren't statistically significant relations between sets for the estimation of coordination and the overall result in sport.
 However, there is a statistically significant influence of coordination on the result in lead climbing both at the multivariate and some univariate level of each variable individually.
-This means that the participants whose coordination on the success in disciplines of bouldering and speed climbing did not show a statistically significant influence at the multivariate level.
+This means that the participants whose coordination is at a higher level show better results in this discipline.
+However, the analysis of the influence of coordination on the success in disciplines of bouldering and speed climbing did not show a statistically significant influence at the multivariate level.
 A general conclusion is that the development of this ability of the climbers should by no means be neglected.